Quantum simulation of clustered photosynthetic light harvesting in a superconducting quantum circuit

+In order to obtain the explicit relation between geometry and efficiency, some researches have explored random networks to discover some interesting findings \cite{Mostarda13,Knee17,Zech14}.
+Because the EET is sensitively influenced by the interference within the photosynthetic complex, even small changes in the geometry of the complex could turn constructive interference to destructive and thus result in significant drop in the efficiency.
+Pair sites renders EET properties robust against perturbations \cite{Mostarda13}.
+Compact structures tend to display high performance in the transport dynamics \cite{Knee17}.
+The networks characterized by Hamiltonians with centrosymmetry outperform those with completely-random arrangements \cite{Zech14}.
+These discoveries seem to suggest that clustered geometries could favour efficient quantum transport.

-On the other hand, much progress has been made in quantum information science \cite{Jones98,Feng13,Xin17,Chiorescu04,Gust13} and thus inspired several interesting quantum simulation experiments to verify the design principals for optimal light-harvesting systems \cite{Mostame12,Potocnik17,Wang17}.
-By using bath engineering and gradient ascent pulse engineering algorithm, Wang \emph{et al.} performed an experimental quantum simulation of photosynthetic energy transfer by using nuclear magnetic resonance (NMR) \cite{Wang17}.
-It was demonstrated that an $N$-chromophore photosynthetic complex, with arbitrary geometry and bath spectral density, can be effectively simulated by an NMR system with $\log_{2}N$ qubits.
-Meanwhile, Gorman \emph{et al.} showed in a trapped-ion system that the long-lived vibrational mode in the bath can assist the energy transfer \cite{Gorman18}.
-Superconducting quantum circuit is another intriguing platform for quantum simulation \cite{Blais04,Blais07,Hua14,Yang10-1,Yang12}.
-In 2012, Mostame \emph{et al.} \cite{Mostame12} mimicked a complicated environment with a given spectral density for the EET in photosynthetic complexes by using inductor-resistor-capacitor oscillators \cite{Mostame12}.
-In 2018, Poto\v{c}nik \emph{et al.} experimentally demonstrated that the light harvesting for a given geometry can be optimized by tuning the environmental noise \cite{Potocnik17}.
+On the other hand, much progress has been made in quantum information science, inspiring several interesting quantum simulation \cite{Buluta09,Georgescu14} experiments to verify the design principles for optimal light-harvesting \cite{Ghosh11-1,Ghosh11-2,Wang18,Zhang20,Mostame12,Potocnik17,Chin18,Rey13}.
+By using bath engineering and the gradient ascent pulse engineering algorithm, Wang \emph{et al.} \cite{Wang18} performed an experimental quantum simulation of photosynthetic energy transfer by using nuclear magnetic resonance (NMR).
+It was demonstrated that the open quantum dynamics in an $N$-level system, with arbitrary Hamiltonian and bath spectral density, can be effectively emulated by an NMR system with $\log_{2}N$ qubits \cite{Zhang20}.
+Meanwhile, Gorman \emph{et al.} \cite{Gorman18} showed in a trapped-ion system that the long-lived vibrational mode in the bath can assist the energy transfer.
+Superconducting quantum circuits provide another intriguing platform for quantum simulation \cite{Blais04,You05,Blais07,Leek07,Ai09,You11,Xiang13,Gu17}.
+In 2012, Mostame \emph{et al.} \cite{Mostame12} simulated a complicated environment with a given spectral density for the EET in photosynthetic complexes by using inductor-resistor-capacitor oscillators.
+In 2018, Poto\v{c}nik \emph{et al.} \cite{Potocnik17,Chin18} experimentally demonstrated that light harvesting for a given geometry can be optimized by tuning the environmental noise.